TBD54566975/ftl/CONTRIBUTING.md

 ### Optional

 We prefer to use [types.Optional\[T\]](https://pkg.go.dev/github.com/alecthomas/types/optional) as opposed to `nil` pointers for expressing that a value may be missing.
 This is because pointers are semantically ambiguous and error prone.
 They can mean, variously: "this value may or may not be present", "this value just happens to be a pointer", or "this value is a pointer because it's mutable".
-Using a `types.Optional[T]`, even for pointers, expresses the intent much very clearly.
+Using a `types.Optional[T]`, even for pointers, expresses the intent much more clearly.

 ### Sum types